Chassis > Rear wheel bearings change on Austin Mini

 Grease the bearing abundantly.

-Fit the inner race of the outer bearing
+Fit the inner ring of the outer bearing

-Fit the inner race of the outer bearing
+Fit the inner ring of the outer bearing

 Op 18